Gr33nCamper/Paul-s-Website/Dec22.md

 Nothing personal, but the squad is getting left in 2022. #ByeeeeeByeBYeBirrrrrrrrrdie

 They didn't win.
 They only think they won

+Enjoy your bronze medal 🥉

+Thank you so much guys for being the best friends I could ask for!
+If I ever want to be left out of conversations, I know I can always count on you guys to come through 😃👍

 I didn't know it was my job to be a comedian when I can't even read the crowd anymore due to how much time has passed